christian-palko/Wikipedia-Big-Data-Analysis/README.md

 ##

-Includes the presentation itself, alongside six Hive Query Scripts to recreate the analyses.
+Includes the presentation with graphical references, step-by-step, alongside the six HQL scripts to recreate the analyses.